eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 ### Reading binary files in JavaScript

-Now that I knew how the byte format was laid out for each pixel, I set to building a simple web app to help edit and make binary NES sprite files.
-It's not the most beautiful app ever built but it got the job done.
-I plan on updating it in the future and adding common image editing features like flood fill, selections, layers, etc.
+Now that we know byte format for each sprite's pixel, we can build a simple web app to help edit and make binary NES sprite files.
+The app I built isn't the most beautiful app ever, but it got the job done.
+Hopefully I'll be able to update it in the future and adding common image editing features like flood fill, selections, layers, etc.

 To deal with binary data, JavaScript has a useful type called the `ArrayBuffer`.
-With this we can load up bytes directly from a source files using the `XHR` method and the `FileReader` method.
+With this type we can load up bytes directly from a source files using the `XHR` method and the `FileReader` method.

 ```javascript
 /// Upload utilities